Classic BooksLose yourself in a book and you can find yourself forever Classic TeachersModern Books

 People with goals succeed because they know where they are going.

 We are more often frightened than hurt, and we suffer more from imagination than reality.

 Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.

 This book resounds with the power of Goddard’s vision, demonstrating how the world without reflects the world within.
 It is concerned with the art of realising your desire, giving an account of the mechanism used in the production of the visible world.
 The small book clearly defines the road to the realisation of your dreams, challenging the open-minded reader to practice the law of consciousness.
 Your personal success will prove far more convincing than simply reading books on the matter.

 Napoleon Hill – 1937

 One of the most famous teachers of success, draws upon stories of Andrew Carnegie, Thomas Edison, Henry Ford and other millionaires of his generation to illustrate the principles.
 The book teaches the “secrets” which could bring you a fortune.
-It shows not only what do do, but how to do it.
-Money and material things are essential for freedom of body and mind, but there are some who will feel that the greatest of all riches can be evaluated only in terms of lasting friendships, family relationships and introspective harmony.
+It shows not only what to do, but how to do it.
+Money and material things are essential for freedom of body and mind, but there are some who will feel that the greatest of all riches can be evaluated only in terms of lasting friendships and introspective harmony.